mong01/Adeptus-Mechanicus-FW-Battlescribe/readme.txt

 Place this file in C:\Users\YourName\BattleScribe\data\Warhammer 40,000 9th Edition.
 Appears next to Adeptus Mechanicus in BattleScribe.
-Currently added units are:
+Currently added units (in order of when they were added) are:
+Thanatar Siege-Automata
 Thallax Cohort
-Thanatar Siege-Automata
-Domitar Class Battle-automata
+Domitar Class Battle-automata Maniple
 Krios Battle Tank
 Krios Venator Tank Destroyer
+Myrmidon Secutors

 My email account if you want to send criticism, ideas and bug reports is mong94bdc@hotmail.com.